 But the more data we have on digital technology and how it affects our children doesn’t really matter at this point because all you need is your own personal experience with screen addiction or excessive use.

 The bottom line is this: screen time is not good for our brains, especially when it comes to developing healthy habits, nurturing creativity, having quality time together, and experiencing life outside the metaverse.
 Don’t think excessive and unmonitored use is okay for your kids just because it’s “normal” or “common.”

 Don’t be too extreme as to push your kids away

-But there is another side that I would like to discuss, and that’s when you become too strict as to push your kids away.
-I remember reading an article a while back about a mom who desired to make her home the “fun place.”
-It was her intention to allow ALL THE THINGS so her kids didn’t go elsewhere to look for it; so her kids and their friends would opt in to hang at their place where she could keep an eye on things.
+But there is another side that I would like to discuss, and that’s when you become too strict and push your kids away.
+I remember reading an article a while back about a mom who desired to make her home the “fun place” so her kids and their friends would want to hang out at their place where she could keep an eye on things.

 I agree, but only to some extent.
 I don’t allow everything, but I allow my 11-year-old to play video games in moderation and age-appropriate, non-addictive games.

-I allow him to have his friends over to play video games for a few hours, as long as they go outside and do other things as well.
-I allow occasional fun snacks like Doritos and Oreo’s, as long as he gets his healthy food as well.
-You see, it’s all about balance!
+I allow him to have his friends over to play video games for a few hours as long as they go outside and do other things.
+I allow occasional fun snacks like Doritos and Oreos, as long as he gets his healthy food.
+It’s all about balance!